 Remember that the recipient’s current living situation may not even allow pets.
 And a pet can also make it difficult for them to find a rental home down the track.

 3. Pets cost money

 There’s no way around it – pets cost money.
+If you buy pets for Christmas gifts, you could be putting someone under financial strain unknowingly.
 Sometimes, this financial strain can be difficult to handle.
 Vet bills are one of the most obvious costs, though pet insurance can help to alleviate these.

 Vet bills aside though, there are still other costs associated with owning animals.
 Recent PD Insurance research shows the most common spend on pets each year – excluding vet bills – is $1,000-2,500 (27% of respondents).
 This is followed by $500-1,000 (26%) then less than $500 (24%).
 18% spend $2,500-$5,000 every year outside vet bills.